francoislievens/ELEN0016-2-CV-Background_Subtractor/README.md

 If we proceed like that, we have not to compute again the mean and the standard deviation for each pixels of images of the buffer.

+To execute this code, you can execute the file BackgroundSubtraction.py.
+Default parameters of the main function in the file are:
+- vid_path='images/CV2021_GROUP02/group2.mp4' who can be change to link a Cytomine video
+- vid_name='group2' who is used to name output frames
+- display=True if you want to show obtained frames during the execution in a video window
+- save_frames=True if you want to export each produced frames in the output_frames folder.

+This repository already contain in the output_frames some outputs produced by our algorithm

+This algorithm need the following libraries:
+- numpy
+- cv2

 <p align="center">
   <img src= https://github.com/francoislievens/ELEN0016-2-CV-Background_Subtractor/blob/main/output_frames/group2_00022.jpg/>
 </p>